Frequently Asked Questions

 Q: Can I visit the farm outside of our program hours and show my friends around?

 A: Yes!
 Please come down and visit us on the farm between 9am and 7pm.
 And while you're here please think of yourself as a fellow farmer and not just a visitor!
 Pitch in where you can and get the full farm experience!
 Ask a farmer what you can do to help, whether it's raking the path shoveling compost, filling water buckets, or weeding the blueberry patch everything counts.
 Make sure to let us know you're here by checking in at the office or talking to a farmer.
-We ask that no one without a farm staff supervisor visits the adjoining Maynard family home without a staff member (where Steve the duck and Blackberry and Marshmallow the dairy goats live.)
+We ask that no one without a farm staff supervisor visits the adjoining Maynard family home without a staff member (where the ducks and Toque and Mittens the sheep live.)

 Q: Can I drop in for a program and see how I like it before registering for the full week?

 A: Yes this is a possibility, depending on registration numbers in the program.
 Call us for more information (778 772 7328).